AI Architecture - Tokenization

 LLM Tokenizer Visualizer

-Paste text, compare prompt variants, and see approximate token boundaries and per-token cost.
+Paste text, compare prompt variants, and see approximate token boundaries and per token cost across GPT, Claude, Gemini, and Llama.

 LLM Tokenizer Visualizer illustrationA responsive schematic diagram representing the tool workflow from inputs through calculation to recommendation.inputsmodelanswer